 Sew through the pumpkin’s centre, from the gathered side out through the smooth side.
 Loop round to enter again through the gathered side and leave the end of your wool/ribbon free.
 Space stitches evenly and pull tightly to form the pumpkin’s bumps.

 Tie the ends of the thread/wool on the smooth side in a knot and cut off the ends.
 Take your bias tape, ribbon or felt and roll into a tube shape.
 Keep going until you have a stalk that’s wide enough to cover the hole in your pumpkin’s gathered base.

 Cut the tape and sew along the edge to form a disc.
 Sew the stalk to the bottom of the pumpkin, making sure you cover the hole where the fabric was gathered.

 Repeat steps 4 and 5 to make a smaller stalk.
 Sew this on top of the knot, which is on the top of the pumpkin.
-There you have it: DIY velvet pumpkin complete!
+There you have it: DIY fabric pumpkin complete!

 Pop your DIY fabric pumpkins around the house and welcome in the spooky season!
 If you’re crafting with little ones check out our easy Halloween crafts for kids or if you’re a solo crafter then we have loads of projects for adults too.
 Use our trick or treat knitting pattern and our halloween embroidery hoop to make more homemade Halloween peices.